Peacock: 10 Amazing Facts of a Unique Bird

 The peacock is considered a carnivore and feeds on plants, vegetables, seeds, herbs, and many others.
 Thus, it feeds on anything suitable for it to eat, whether animal or plant, and examples of its basic foods: are fruits, grains, seeds, flower petals, plants, reptiles, amphibians, and insects.

-They also eat when they are in the gardens, they find bread and waste, and they can also feed on small mammals, including mice and snakes, as the bird catches flies from the air and chases butterflies.
+They also eat when they are in gardens, where they find bread and waste.
+They can also feed on small mammals, including mice and snakes, as the bird catches flies from the air and chases butterflies.
+Three main types differ according to their habitat: the Congo, the green, and the Indian.
+It is worth noting that peacocks can be raised at home.

 Peacock Homeland